Anthony Salerno: Early life

-Salerno was born and raised in East Harlem, New York to parents from San Fratello, Messina.
-In his youth, he became involved in gambling, numbers, loansharking and protection rackets for the Luciano family, which later came to be known as the Genovese family.
+Salerno was born at 115 East 116th Street and raised in East Harlem, Manhattan, New York to Alfio Salerno and Maria Carroccio, immigrants from San Fratello, Messina, Sicilia.
+In his youth, he became involved in gambling, numbers, loansharking, and protection rackets for the Luciano family, which later came to be known as the Genovese family.
 Salerno was a member of the 116th Street Crew, headed by Michael "Trigger Mike" Coppola.

+Criminal career

-Salerno climbed the family ranks by controlling a possible million-dollar-a-year numbers racket operation in Harlem and a major loansharking operation.
-In 1948, Coppola fled to Florida to escape murder charges, and Salerno took over the crew.
+Salerno climbed the Genovese family ranks by controlling a numbers racket operation of possibly one-million-dollar-a-year revenue in Harlem as well as a major loansharking operation.
+In 1948, Coppola fled to Florida to escape murder charges, and Salerno took over the 116th Street crew.

 In 1959, Salerno was a secret financial backer of a heavyweight professional boxing title fight at New York's Yankee Stadium between American boxer Floyd Patterson and Swedish boxer Ingemar Johansson.
 No charges were filed against Salerno.
 Salerno divided his time between a home in Miami Beach, Florida, a 100 acre estate and horse farm in upstate Rhinebeck, New York, the Palma Boys Club in East Harlem, and his apartment in the upscale Gramercy Park section of Manhattan.
 Salerno served as consigliere, underboss, and acting boss of the Genovese family.

-By the 1960s, Salerno controlled the largest numbers racket operation in New York, grossing up to $50 million per year.
-Salerno kept his headquarters at the Palma Boys Social Club in East Harlem and continued to work in these areas.
-The FBI accused him of heading a bookie and loan shark network that grossed $1 million annually.
-Salerno hired Roy Cohn as his attorney.
-On April 20, 1978, Salerno was sentenced to six months in federal prison for illegal gambling and tax evasion charges.
+By the 1960s, Salerno controlled the largest numbers-racket operation in New York, which was grossing up to $50 million per year.
+He kept his headquarters at the Palma Boys Social Club in East Harlem and continued to work in these areas.
+The FBI filed an indictment against Salerno for heading a bookie and loan shark network that grossed $1 million annually.
+He hired Roy Cohn as his attorney.
+On April 20, 1978, Salerno was sentenced to six months in federal prison on illegal gambling and tax evasion charges.
 In early 1981, after his release from prison, Salerno suffered a mild stroke and retreated to his Rhinebeck estate to recuperate.
 At the time of his stroke, Salerno was Genovese underboss.

+With Salerno's approval the Cuban-American mafia organization known as The Corporation headed by Jose Miguel Battle Sr. ran bolita in the New York City area, in exchange Salerno received a cut of the profits.
+He was introduced to Battle via Florida boss Santo Trafficante Jr.